fordaj/fordnotes/Firmware/FreeRTOS/FreeRTOS_Udemy_Course/06-Trace_Tool_Integration.md

     5. Export 4095 bytes from this address onwards as "Raw Binary" titled "001.SVdat"

     6. Data can now be imported to SEGGER SystemView

+# Analyzing exercise 001 using SEGGER trace

+1. Hide all windows that are not the event list

+2. The remaining window is the event list

+3. Open the timeline window - it shows task behavior.
+Notice the `SysTick` and the `Scheduler` that run prior to each task switch

+4. Open the CPU Load window - it shows that the CPU is under full load when tasks are running

+    - Because they are equal priority, the load distribution is almost identical

+5. Open the "Contexts" window

+    - Note the Priority level under "Type" column

+    - Note the stack size and starting addresses

+# Analyzing cooperative scheduling trace

+1. Enable **Cooperative Scheduling**

+    - `FreeRTOSConfig.h` > `configUSE_PREEMPTION` --> 0

+    - `main.c` > `USER CODE BEGIN 4` > Uncomment `taskYIELD();`

+2. Build, download to target, run for a few seconds, export memory file, open in SystemView

+3. Notice that SysTick still happens every 1ms, but does not trigger the scheduler, which only runs once at the beginning

+# Passing `printf()` Statements to SEGGER SystemView

+- Following the *Segger SystemView User Guide*, there is a function called `SEGGER_SYSVIEW_PrintfTarget()`

+1. Replace the `printf()` function in our task handlers with `SEGGER_SYSVIEW_PrintfTarget()` functions

+    - Format the string as follows:

+        ```c
+        static void task1_handler(void* parameters)
+        {

+        char msg[100];

+        while(1)
+        {
+            snprintf(msg, 100, "%s\n", (char*)parameters);
+            SEGGER_SYSVIEW_PrintfTarget(msg); // Print to SEGGER SystemView
+            taskYIELD();
+        }
+        }
+        ```